haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 I know how much you can learn from the suggestions of static code analysis, and how much more readable code with consistent styling is.
 Our eyes and brain unconsciously detect even slight differences, which consumes cognitive energy you might want to reserve for the actual task you are working on.
 But you don't want to spend the cognitive energy on sticking to strict coding styles either, which is why tools doing that for you are very helpful.

-Helping Theo with a initial setup of ESlint and simple NPM scripts for linting and fixing the JavaScript files, allows him to step-by-step get used to the workflow and adjust the ESLint rules to his preferences.
+Helping Theo with an initial setup of ESlint and simple NPM scripts for linting and fixing the JavaScript files, allows him to step-by-step get used to the workflow and adjust the ESLint rules to his preferences.
 Later he will be able to copy the settings to other projects as well.

 [eslint-web]: https://eslint.org/

 ## Looking back
 It is really impressive to see that the people involved in software development are as diverse as the topics and technologies we are working on.
 Theo studied and was working as an architect and was involved with developing [CAD][cad-wiki] software.
 His enthusiasm is driven by working on prototypes and showing what can be achieved with technology.

 I recently heard about the difference between [Makers vs. Menders][makers-vs-menders-web].
-Makers enjoy quickly building things while menders enjoy to analyze and improve things little by little looking for the mid-/long-term success.
+Makers enjoy quickly building things while menders enjoy analyzing and improve things little by little looking for mid-/long-term success.

-Not knowing how Theo would see himself in this categories, while working with him he reminded me of makers by this definition.
+Not knowing how Theo would see himself in these categories while working with him he reminded me of makers by this definition.
 I don't think this can or should be distinguished clearly, but it's definitely good to know the tendency.
 I would count myself as a mender, while I am also enjoying working on prototypes from time to time.
 Ultimately, you want to have both types of personas in your team to turn up the good.
 This is probably one of the reasons why our collaboration was inspiring and a valuable learning experience for both of us.

 Bottom line, collaboration is really awesome and I am already looking forward to my next sessions with [Adrian Bolboacă][adrian]. :smiley: